 Cycling Maria Island

-Hiking on Maria Island
+Maria Island Walk

 At 4am I was woken by the loud noises.
 Howling gale force winds and a tent on the verge of collapse.
 A storm had hit Maria Island.
 My exposed campsite looking out over the water meant that I was not sheltered from its fury.
 I got out of the tent and re-pegged it more securely.
 The 50-60km/h winds and rain stinging my body.
 My now more secure tent provided me with a bit of comfort and in a matter of minutes I was back sleeping, but not for long as it was time to leave the Island by the ferry which departed at 10.30am.